Tampere light rail

 The Tampere light rail (Tampereen raitiotie), branded as Tampere Tram (Tampereen Ratikka), is a public transport system in Tampere, Finland.
 In November 2016, the Tampere city council approved plans to construct a 330-million-euro light rail system on the route from the city centre to Hervanta and to the Tampere University Hospital.
 Traffic on the first two lines of the route (lines 1 and 3) began on 9 August 2021.

-An extension from the city centre to Lentävänniemi is also under construction.
-It is aimed to be finished in 2024.
-Along the route to Lentävänniemi, an artificial island called Näsisaari ("Näsi Island") near the shore of Lake Näsijärvi is also under construction, and it is planned to be mainly serve the structure of light rail.
-The first phase of the extension from Pyynikintori to Santalahti is scheduled to open in 2023.
+An extension from the city centre to Lentävänniemi, passing through the artificial island Näsisaari that serves the structure of light rail, opened in two parts in 2023 and 2025.

 Unlike Turku, another Finnish city that is planning a new light rail system (see Turku light rail), Tampere had not had a previously existing tram or light rail system.
 The construction of a tram system in Tampere was seriously studied between the years 1907 and 1929, but left unrealised due to the high price of constructing such a system.

-Tampere is the fourth city in Finland to have a tram system but one of only two to still have trams in service, as Turku discontinued tram service in 1972 and Vyborg (already part of the Soviet Union at the time) did so in 1957.
+Tampere is the fourth city in Finland to have a tram system, but one of only two to still have trams in service, as Turku discontinued tram service in 1972 and Vyborg (already part of the Soviet Union at the time) did so in 1957.